neil-yechenwei/terraform-provider-azurerm/website/docs/r/managed_application_definition.html.markdown

 * `description` - (Optional) The managed application definition description.

+* `enabled` - (Optional) The value indicating whether the package is enabled or not.

 * `main_template` - (Optional) The inline main template json which has resources to be provisioned.
 It can be a JObject or well-formed JSON string.

 * `package_file_uri` - (Optional) The managed application definition package file Uri.
 Use this element.